0x-xrpl/nebulla-field-engine/README.md

-# Nebulla Field — Somnia Native Intent Engine
+# Nebula Field — Somnia Native Intent Engine
 ### A native real-time intent layer for the Somnia ecosystem.

-Nebulla Field is a Somnia-native, real-time intent engine that transforms wallet activity into a living **Intent Field**.
+Nebula Field is a Somnia-native, real-time intent engine that transforms wallet activity into a living **Intent Field**.

 Connect a wallet → observe the Intent Score, latest actions, and behavioral phase
 (**Predict / Synchronize / Awaiting**) in a single, carefully crafted Nebula-style screen.